 Instead of “trying harder” to motivate yourself into consistency or avoid the inevitable phase of laziness, it’s time to take control of your running and finally make it seem effortless.
 Imagine how accomplished you’ll feel!

 But first, let me introduce myself…

-I’ve been running competitively for over 14 years and ran 2:39:32 at the Philadelphia Marathon.
+I’ve been running competitively since 1998 and ran 2:39:32 at the Philadelphia Marathon.
 As a USATF-certified coach, I’ve helped thousands of runners get motivated, run dramatically faster, and finally be more consistent.

 My book, 101 Simple Ways to be a Better Runner, was an immediate Amazon top seller – making the Top 50 Sports category for Kindle books.